fortrabbit/docs/README.md

 Your editor should offer autocomplete for this.
 Also such links can be automatically updated when the file name changes.
 Make use of that to avoid dead links.

+## Navigation structure

+The content get's rendered by Nuxt Content using Navigation to structure content based on the given folder structure.
+Please be aware of that.
+The numbers in front of the folder and files names are for sorting the navigation.
+The folders are creating a navigation structure.

+## Local development

+fortrabbit staff can run the fortrabbit docs locally to see documents rendered in the browser.
+See the instructions of the repo on how to integrate this.

 ## Deployment

 There is currently no automatic deployment set up.